-FRBR{ER} attributes mapped to FRBR{OO} using P106 is composed of E33 Linguistic Object P2 has type.
+FRBR{ER} attributes mapped to FRBR{OO} using P148 has component (is component of)of E33 Linguistic Object P2 has type.

 This solution is used for data elements that are transcribing information appearing in the content of a bibliographic object, typically the title page.
 The property P2 has type E55 Type is used to define the category for this information, such as:

-E55 Type = {"Edition/Issue designation", "Series statement", "Statement of responsibility"}
+• E55 Type = {"Edition/Issue designation", "Series statement", "Statement of responsibility"}

 FRBR{ER} relationships mapped to FRBR{OO} using R2 is derivative of in combination with R2.1 has type.

-This solution is used to parametrize the specializations of the more generic FRBR{OO} property R2 is derivative of by the corresponding FRBR{ER} subproperties:
+This solution is used to parametrise the specialisations of the more generic FRBR{OO} property R2 is derivative of by the corresponding FRBR{ER} subproperties: